siuyin/mecrips-stellaris-hello/README.md

  cooperative multitasking.
 1. blink-tim3-pwm.fs demonstrates PWM.
 1. clockspeed.fs shows how to change clock speed between 8MHz and 48MHz.
+1. ledTgl.fs shows the use of debounce state machine.

 ## Hardware
 1. VDDA (pin 5) and VDD (pin 16) must both be connected to 3.3V .